zoom-care/candidate-project-qa-automation/README.md

 ### Installing nuget packages

-After building the solution if the NuGet is still not installed, then go to Tools->NuGet Package Manager->Manage NuGet Packages for Soution and install all the unisntalled packages in Dependencies->Packages.
+After building the solution if the NuGet packages are still not installed, then go to Tools->NuGet Package Manager->Manage NuGet Packages for Solution and install all the uninstalled packages in solution under Dependencies->Packages.
 Packages Current versions:
 1. DotNetSeleniumExtras.PageObjects.Core(4.0.1)
 2. FluentAssertions - used for Asserts(6.6.0)